-To enable Redis, add the following code with your installed version and allocated disk space in MB to
+To enable Redis, add your installed version and allocated disk space in MB to

-If you want to provide your own Redis configuration, you can add a
+To provide your own Redis configuration, add a

 core_config key in your

-To configure the relationships for the environment variable, set a relationship in your
+To configure relationships for an environment variable in your

 Merge and deploy the code to set the configurations for Redis.
 For information on how these changes affect your environments, see

 We use the Magento Commerce Cloud environment variable